Mike Calvert Toyota

 I was allowed to purchase two vehicles from Mike Calvert Toyota with one air check voucher.
 The next morning, I asked the dealership to cancel the contracts and the Manager refused.
 Also, I initially attempted to leave the dealership, and the used car sales manager approached my vehicle with unfair selling practices.
 Now, I am responsible for two car payments and my credit has been damaged with the additional debt.

-Mike Calvert Toyota Company Profile
+Mike Calvert Toyota Company Information

 - Company Name: